sachdevaanshul08/MVPDemo/README.md

 3. [Download Android Studio] and install it on your system.
 4. Import the app/project you have downloaed in earlier step.
 4. Run it either on Emulator or Mobile device.(Refer to [How to run Android App])
 5. Congrats!
-You have execute this app on your machine.
+You have successfully executed this app on your machine.

 ### Just So You Know
 We have added three scripts (under config folder) in this project which cater to different needs :-